 Enter “Aunt Chris.”

-I don’t recall when Aunt Chris became a member of our family since it was entirely normal for her to be called Aunt Chris, and to be honest, I don’t recall a time when she wasn’t called Aunt Chris.
+I don’t remember when Aunt Chris became a member of our family since it was quite natural for her to be called Aunt Chris, and to be honest, I don’t remember a time when she wasn’t.

 Aunt Chris was eccentric and edgy long before it was fashionable.
 She enjoyed doing unusual things.
 She had a big laugh and an even bigger personality.